 Stuart is a founding member of DJB.
-He is recognised by Chambers and Partners as a Leading Individual.
+He is recognised in the legal world as a leading property advisor to Central Government.
 Stuart has advised numerous Central Government clients, including the Cabinet Office, the Department for Work and Pensions, Defra, DCLG and HMRC, on prominent sites including the House of Lords and Whitehall.

 Clients seek Stuart's expertise for complex or highly technical issues.
 For example, HM Treasury asked Stuart to work alongside Linklaters to undertake all property title work relating to the first Sukuk bond to be entered into by a Western Government.
 His work on this project was honoured at the American Lawyer Global Legal Awards in New York.

-Acted for the Attorney General’s Office on their acquisition of new premises at 20 Victoria Street and the disposal of their old premises at 8/9 Buckingham Gate.
+Attorney General's Office on on their acquisition of new premises at 20 Victoria Street and the disposal of their old premises at 8/9 Buckingham Gate.

 "Stuart is vastly experienced in a range of commercial property issues, particularly landlord and tenant matters.
 He continues to advise a number of central and local government agencies."